-As far as LA goes, Santa Monica is probably the best choice for those who want a city/beach vacation.
+As far as LA goes, Santa Monica, California, is probably the best choice for those who want a city/beach vacation.
 Santa Monica has 3.5 miles of coastline and an appealing laid back atmosphere.
 It’s also more tranquil than neighboring Venice Beach, and much closer to downtown LA and West Hollywood than Malibu.
 Santa Monica is a particularly good choice for families traveling with kids.

 If you’re flying into Santa Monica, you’ll be only eight miles north of Los Angeles International Airport, which means less hassle, less travel time on the freeways.